shak360/Lab-Training/Module_1_git/README.md

 - `git branch <name of new branch>` - create a new branch with the name as entered in angle brackets

-Your branch name should follow the pattern `sv-<purpose>` where you should have a one or two word phrase in `camelCase` describing the changes you plan to make.
+Your branch name should follow the pattern `<first initial><last initial>-<purpose>` where you should have a one or two word phrase in `camelCase` describing the changes you plan to make.
+Try to avoid spaces in branch names (and in naming anything in general).
+Use underscores (`snake_case`) or `camelCase` wherever you can.

 - `git checkout <name of branch>`